ryzenpay/ownitall/README.md

 ### requirements
 - ffmpeg: https://www.ffmpeg.org/

-## Library (LastFM)
-to get the best data possible, everything is checked with lastFM
-to get a last FM api key follow their documentation: https://www.last.fm/api/authentication

 ## Spotify
 when attempting to import or export to spotify, you will need to provide the 3 following things:
     - client id